Government to control 53 informal borders in Western Zone

 The Ministry of Industry and Trade in collaboration with other Ministries will control 53 informal borders in Kigoma, Katavi and Rukwa regions in order to meet the challenge of illegal importation of products.

-The statement was made recently in Kigoma by Prof. Riziki Shemdoe during the launching of the Tanzania Bureau of Standards (TBS) office in the Western Zone, that will serve Kigoma, Katavi and Rukwa regions and that TBS should currently collaborate with other Government institutions in addressing this issue while the Ministry continues its process of providing a permanent solution.
+The statement was made recently in Kigoma by Prof. Riziki Shemdoe during the launching of the Tanzania Bureau of Standards (TBS) office in the Western Region, that will serve Kigoma, Katavi and Rukwa regions and that TBS should currently collaborate with other Government institutions in addressing this issue while the Ministry continues its process of providing a permanent solution.

-Prof. Shemdoe made the announcement following a statement made by TBS Director General Dr. Athuman Ngenya who, among other things, pointed out the existence of informal boundaries that hamper the bureau's efforts to regulate imports.
+Prof. Shemdoe made the announcement following a statement made by TBS Director General Dr. Athuman Ngenya who, among other things, pointed out the existence of informal borders that hamper the bureau's efforts to regulate imports.

 In that statement, Dr Ngenya explained that out of the 53 borders, Rukwa region leads with 35 informal borders followed by Kigoma 14 and Katavi (4).

 "The issue of borders is cross-cutting so I will consult with other ministries to find solutions to this issue as the presence of informal borders is also causing the country to lose revenue," emphasized Prof. Shemdoe.

 Prof. Shemdoe also thanked government authorities in Kigoma Region for the support they provide to government institutions in the region and has called on all other institutions under the ministry to also collaborate with the authorities in the region for efficiency.

 "It is my belief that the opening of the TBS office in Kigoma will be a catalyst for development in the Western Zone," explained Prof. Shemdoe.